 World wide, coffee drinkers are becoming more discerning about how and where their coffee is produced, as well as spending more time preparing and drinking coffee.
 Boutique-style and ‘clean and green’ are strong selling points for Australian coffee in domestic and overseas markets.

 The tropical areas of Queensland and subtropical areas of south east Queensland and north east New South Wales are the most suitable locations for coffee production due to temperature, water availability, well-draining soils and freedom from frost.

 Coffee plantations in Australia vary in size from a few hectares to 20–40 hectares.
 Trees are planted at densities of 2,500–4,000 trees per hectare and reach full production in four or five years.
-A mature plantation will yield about 1.0–2.0 tonnes per hectare of dry green beans.
+A mature plantation will yield about 1-2t/ha of dry green beans.

 The modern coffee industry of Australia began in the 1980s with the advent of mechanical harvesting.
 As the Australian coffee industry matures, it is identifying and implementing more efficient farming systems and more sophisticated processing techniques, enabling consistent production of high quality coffee beans.

 - A mature tree yields 1.5–4.0 kilograms of ripe fruit each year, which processed and dried results in about 250–600 grams of dry green beans